September 13, 2019

 You should make clear your payment deadline dates even if you decide not to include the penalties and rewards.
 Remember that most customers usually pay two weeks into deadlines.
 Therefore it's essential to place a two weeks lead deadline to match the time that you need to receive the invoice.

-Electronic invoices are better than paper base invoices since they’re sent directly to the customer.
+are better than paper base invoices since they're sent directly to the customer.
 This reduces the chances of losing it.
 Another advantage is that they can be customized and edited easily.
-Additionally, they can be sent via email where you can include a ”pay now” button for the clients to make their payments directly into your businesses’ bank account.
+Additionally, they can be sent via email where you can include a ''pay now'' button for the clients to make their payments directly into your businesses' bank account.

 Always send your invoices immediately for faster payment.